 Psion (a great British electronics company) came out with a small hand held computer back in 1991 called the Series 3.
 Acorn (another great British computer company that came to fame with their brilliant BBC computers and went on to invent the ARM chips that the majority of mobile devices use today) also released a version called the Pocket Book aimed at the primary education sector, to give schools and children a relatively cheap introduction to IT.
 In 1993 Psion released an updated version called the '3a' with a larger screen which was much better, and Acorn called their version the Pocket Book II.
 There were slight differences in the embedded software but essentially they were very similar machines.

 I bought an Acorn Pocket Book in '91 and then the much improved Pocket Book II in '93 and these were brilliant pocket computers, with long battery life on just two AA batteries, and a small coin backup battery; had good embedded and other available software; and were reliable and rugged machines.
 Later when Psion upgraded again to the 3mx, which was the last and the best of the 3 Series range, I bought one of those in 1998.
-The 3mx was truly great, being over three times faster than the previous machines, having a more powerful CPU.
+The 3mx was truly great, being over three and a half times faster than the previous machines, having a more powerful CPU.

 After more than 20 years, I still have and use my 3mx daily (photo on right); but you may find this possibly even